 For the following countries and regions, only the English language transcript is required:

-Bangladesh, British Commonwealth countries, Egypt, Hong Kong, India, Iran, Israel, Japan, Jordan University of Science & Technology, Korea, Kuwait, Lebanon, Malaysia, New Zealand, Pakistan, Philippines, Saudi Arabia, Singapore, South Africa, South Korea, Sudan, Taiwan, Thailand, Turkey (for any university if the student’s major is taught in English), United Arab Emirates, and Yemen.
+Australia, Bangladesh, Bahrain, Botswana, Canada, Commonwealth Caribbean, Egypt, Eritrea, Ethiopia, Finland, (The) Gambia, Ghana, Greece, Hong Kong, Iceland, India, Iran, Ireland, Israel, Japan, Jordan, Kenya, Kuwait, Lebanon, Liberia, Libya, Macau, Malaysia, Malta, Nepal, Netherlands, New Zealand, Nigeria, Oman, Pakistan, Philippines, Rwanda, Saudi Arabia, Sierra Leone, Singapore, South Africa, South Korea, Sri Lanka, Sudan, Sweden, Taiwan, Tanzania, Thailand, Turkey, Uganda, United Arab Emirates, United Kingdom, Yemen, Zambia, and Zimbabwe.

-We have trained and experienced professional staff in our office who evaluate your records, including converting your GPA as required.
-There’s no need to try to do this yourself.
+We have trained and experienced professional staff in our office who evaluate your records, including converting your GPA.
+Additionaly, we do not accept third party credential evaluations from companies like WES or ECE.

 What kind of transfer credits will you accept from my non US school?